Lava spread raises fears of more damage on Spanish island

 People are also reading…

 ENAIRE, which manages Spain’s airspace, said two areas above the affected area are being declared no-fly zones to allow emergency services to operate freely.
-Many flights into and out of La Palma were delayed early Thursday.
+Many flights to and from La Palma were delayed early Thursday.

 Volcanic ash can be dangerous for aircraft.
 It can also cause respiratory problems, as well as potentially being an irritant for the eyes and skin.